Spellbound (2024 film): Development

 In March 2017, Skydance Media formed a multi-year partnership with Madrid-based animation studio Ilion Animation Studios, forming an animation division called Skydance Animation.
 In July, it announced Split, and it was revealed by Skydance Media CEO David Ellison that Linda Woolverton was writing the film.
 In January 2019, Skydance Animation hired former Pixar Animation Studios and Walt Disney Animation Studios CCO John Lasseter as Head of Animation.
 In April 2020, song and score composer Alan Menken announced that he was working on the project with Lasseter.
-The following month, Skydance officially announced that Menken had re-teamed with song lyricist Glenn Slater and executive music producer Chris Montan, all of whom had previously collaborated together in the same roles with Lasseter on Tangled (2010), to work on Spellbound.
+The following month, Skydance officially announced that Menken had re-teamed with song lyricist Glenn Slater and executive music producer Chris Montan, all of whom had previously collaborated in the same roles with Lasseter on Tangled (2010), to work on Spellbound.

 The film would be directed by Vicky Jenson, from a screenplay by Woolverton and the writing team of Lauren Hynek and Elizabeth Martin.
 In July 2020, it was announced that Spellbound was going to be released by Paramount Pictures until Apple TV+ acquired the distribution rights in December 2020 as part of a larger pact with Skydance Animation.
 Apple Studios would replace Paramount as a production company.
 However, in October 2023, Skydance Animation ended its deal with Apple, and later signed a multi-year deal with Netflix, which would take over distribution of the studio's future films in production, including Spellbound.
 In February 2024, Julia Miranda was revealed to have joined the writing staff.
 In June 2024, Woolverton was confirmed to be a producer and was no longer credited as a writer on the film.